ARM-software/cmsis-pack-eclipse/readme.md

 For evaluation you need CMSIS-Pack compliant Software Packs that are available for download from the [CMSIS Pack Repository].

 **License:** The software is provided under the [Eclipse Public License] Version 1.0.
-See the [Contributing Guidelines] for information on how to contribute to this project.
+Contributions to this project are under the same license and there is no additional Contributor License Agreement (CLA) required.

 **Platform:** This release of the **CMSIS-Pack Management for Eclipse** has been tested on Eclipse 4.4.0 (Luna) and 4.5.1 (Mars).